sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

       "name": "example-check-fallback"
     },
     "status": 1,
-    "output": "You should receive this example event in the Slack channel specified by your slack_fallback handler."
+    "output": "You should receive this example event in the Slack channel specified by your fallback handler."
   },
   "pipelines": [
     {